bigeasy/register/README.md

 `request` function to find scripts relative to the location of the test.

 ### Serving Up Your Register Scripts

+TK: Run the register server.

+### Embedding Register in Your Web Application

 Register works with Sencha Connect to add Register scripts to your web service.
 We can create a service using a directory and add it to a Sencha Connect app.